newamericafoundation/digi_survey_assure/docs/005-installation.md

 ### A Note About Deploying to PaaS Services (Config Values)

-If you are deploying to an PaaS platform like [Heroku](https://devcenter.heroku.com/articles/config-vars), [Netlify](https://docs.netlify.com/configure-builds/environment-variables/) or [AWS Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-softwaresettings.html#environments-cfg-softwaresettings-console) without using Docker, you will need to manually input all environment variables into those platforms directly before deploying.
-In other words, your `.env` file only matter for Docker and local deployments.
+If you are deploying to a PaaS platform like [Heroku](https://devcenter.heroku.com/articles/config-vars), [Netlify](https://docs.netlify.com/configure-builds/environment-variables/) or [AWS Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-softwaresettings.html#environments-cfg-softwaresettings-console) without using Docker, you will need to manually input all environment variables into those platforms directly before deploying.
+In other words, your `.env` file only matters for Docker and local deployments.

 ## 3. Deploying